Sign up to our mailing list here to receive seasonal recipes and foraging inspiration delivered straight to your inbox.

 Back to the benefits - In the 19th century, a nettle tonic was believed to promote hair growth.
 The most likely reason for this was a belief that whatever caused the growth of the tiny hairs on nettle leaves would do likewise for human scalps.

-Not sure there is much scientific evidence to that.
+Not sure there is much scientific evidence for that.
 I can imagine Delboy and Rodney selling this at Peckham Market.
 What do you think?

 I was saddened to see little research had been conducted into this so I can’t say if there is even one grain of truth in it!